OpenEXR export looks too bright and colors are wrong

 Also, it is likely that GIMP 2.9 was still unable to read any colorspace information from EXR, you should retry with babl+gegl+gimp from git.

-#2 Updated by Elle Stone about 3 years ago
+#2 Updated by Elle Stone over 3 years ago

 As an aside, GIMP from git is GIMP 2.9.